ceramicnetwork/ceramic-sdk/docs/@ceramic-sdk/events/type-aliases/UnsignedEventContainer.md

 > **UnsignedEventContainer**\<`Payload`\>: `object`

-Container for an unsigned Ceramic event
+A container for an unsigned Ceramic event.

 ## Type Parameters

 • **Payload**

+The type of the event's payload.

 ## Type declaration